On this page

 Sanitize Inputs

 Sanitizing inputs can be a good option when the input format is not strict but still somewhat predictable, such as phone numbers or other free-text fields.
-There are a few different ways to sanitize inputs, you could use a whitelist, a blacklist, or escape input.
+There are a few different ways to sanitize inputs, you could use an allowlist, a blocklist, or escape input.

-When sanitizing data with a whitelist, only valid characters/strings matching a given pattern are kept.
+When sanitizing data with an allowlist, only valid characters/strings matching a given pattern are kept.
 For example, when validating a phone number there are multiple formats people use, US phone numbers could be written as 555-123-1245, (555) 123-1245, 555.123.1245, or a similar combination.
-Running any of these through a whitelist that only allows numeric characters would leave 5551231245.
+Running any of these through an allowlist that only allows numeric characters would leave 5551231245.

-A blacklist, of course, is the exact opposite of a whitelist.
-A blacklist can be used to strip HTML <script> tags or other non-conforming text from inputs before using input values.
+A blocklist, of course, is the exact opposite of an allowlist.
+A blocklist can be used to strip HTML <script> tags or other non-conforming text from inputs before using input values.
 This technique suffers from the same shortcomings of the above section, Rejecting Bad Inputs.
 This type of sanitization must be done recursively until the value no longer changes.
 For example if the value <scr<scriptipt foo bar is only processed once the result would be still contain <script, but if done recursively, the result would be foo bar.

 Sanitize Input Using Escaping